ncatlab/nlab-content/pages/3/7/6/0/673/content.md

 ## Selected Talks

 * _The stack of smooth maps from a manifold to a differentiable stack is differentiable_, [Topology in Australia and South Korea](https://cgp.ibs.re.kr/conferences/Topology_in_Australia_and_South_Korea/), POSTECH.
-23 April 2018.
+23 April 2018. ([Video](https://cgp.ibs.re.kr/activities/seminars/283/2145), requires flash)

 * _Constructions in lower dimensional higher geometry_, [Gauge theory and higher geometry](http://iga.adelaide.edu.au/workshops/MKM60/), University of Adelaide.
 29 November 2017.